CSCfi/csc-user-guide/CONTRIBUTING.md

  - Anyone can be a reviewer, while pull requests can be accepted only by a smaller group of people
  - **Pro tip**
       - Suggest changes so that they appear as `diff` in the conversation tab, so that the author can simply commit/reject them
-      - In the "Files" tab, scroll to the line you want to change and press the blue "+" at the start of the line
+      - In the "Files changed" tab, scroll to the line you want to change and press the blue "+" at the start of the line
       - In the appearing pop-up, press the sim-card-look-a-like icon with + and - on top of each other
       - write between the tics (including the suggestion) what you want to appear in the page
       - If you want to remove a line, delete the content (and leave the tics and the word suggestion)